Nasopharyngeal Cancer (NPC)

-There are several types of benign nasopharyngeal tumors, including angiofibromas and hemangiomas that involve the vascular or blood-carrying system, and tumors in the lining of the nasopharynx that include the minor salivary glands.
+There are several types of benign nasopharyngeal tumors, such as angiofibromas and hemangiomas that involve the vascular (blood-carrying) system and tumors that develop in the lining of the nasopharynx, including the minor salivary glands.

-A malignant nasopharyngeal tumor is cancerous and can invade and damage healthy tissues and organs in other parts of the body.
+A malignant nasopharyngeal tumor is cancerous.
+This means it can invade and damage healthy tissues and organs in other parts of the body.
 The nasopharynx contains several types of tissue, and each contains several types of cells.
-Different cancers can develop in each kind of cell.
+Different cancers can develop from each kind of cell.
 The differences are important because they determine the seriousness of the cancer and the type of treatment needed.
 According to the World Health Organization (WHO), NPC is classified into three subtypes:

 - Keratinizing squamous cell carcinoma (WHO type 1)

 - Nonkeratinizing squamous cell carcinoma (WHO type 2)

 - Undifferentiated or poorly differentiated carcinoma, including lymphoepithelioma and anaplastic variants (WHO type 3).
 Many types of nasopharyngeal cancer contain white blood cells, and these lymphocytes give it the name of lymphoepithelioma.
 See more details about differentiation in the Stages section.

 - Risk Factors and Prevention

 - Additional Resources

 Oncology®.
 All rights reserved. www.cancer.net.